inngest/inngest-js/packages/middleware-encryption/MIGRATION.md

 If you only use the middleware on a single service/app and only passed a `key` as required, you can upgrade with no changes.
 Otherwise, read on.

-### Field-level event encryption removed
+### Customizing field-level event encryption removed

 In v0, you could customize which fields in an event would be encrypted.
 By default this was the `encrypted` field, but you could choose any top-level fields.

-To help avoid users forgetting to encrypt fields containing sensitive data (or misplacing that data), an entire event's payload is now encrypted.
+To help avoid users forgetting to add configuration or logic for encrypting specific fields containing sensitive data (or misplacing that data), only the default (`data.encrypted`) is used now.

-If you customized field-level encryption in v0, move the option to the new `v0Legacy` object:
+If you customized field-level encryption in v0, move the option to the new `v0Legacy` object, which will continue to decrypt those fields.

 ```ts
 const mw = encryptionMiddleware({